LaST$_{0}$: Latent Spatio-Temporal Chain-of-Thought for Robotic Vision-Language-Action Model: Experiment

 \subsection{Simulation Experiment}

-\textbf{Data collection.} We evaluate LaST$_0$ on a diverse set of 10 tasks from the RLBench~\cite{james2020rlbench} benchmark, conducted in the CoppeliaSim simulation environment.
+\textbf{Benchmark Setup.} We evaluate LaST$_0$ on RLBench and LIBERO benchmarks to comprehensively validate the method across tasks in sundry scenarios.
+For the RLBench benchmark, we evaluate on a diverse set of 10 tasks, conducted in the CoppeliaSim simulation environment.
 All tasks are executed using a Franka Panda robotic arm with a single front-view observation.
 Demonstration data are collected by following pre-defined waypoints with motion planner~\cite{sucan2012open}.
-Following the frame-sampling protocol adopted in~\cite{shridhar2022peract}, we construct a training dataset comprising 100 trajectories per task.
+Following the frame-sampling protocol adopted in~\cite{shridhar2022peract}, we construct a training dataset comprising 100 trajectories per task with keyframes.
+For the LIBERO~\cite{liu2024libero} benchmark, our evaluation leverages its four specialized dataset suites: LIBERO-Spatial, LIBERO-Object, LIBERO-Goal, and LIBERO-Long.
+Each suite provides a standardized, highly structured corpus of 500 expert demonstrations, uniformly distributed across 10 distinct tasks.